 Best Cutting Board of 2020

-If you want the best overall cutting board on the market, the Sonder is it.
+Without beating around the bush, if you want the best overall cutting board on the market, simply put, the Sonder is it.
 Handcrafted in Los Angeles, CA, Sonder pulls out all the stops to produce an incredible cutting board for your kitchen.
-Its end-grain wood construction is the most anti-microbial design of any in our fleet.
-Secondly, it doesn't simply rely on its heft to stay in place; it is the only high-end board to feature little rubber "feet", which minimize any chance of it slipping around.
-Its hardwood construction is more knife-friendly than other bamboo options and we loved the deep juice groove that was deep enough to keep even the messiest jobs from spilling onto the counter.
-We think most people will find its dimensions pretty ideal, and it's a beautiful addition to any kitchen.
+Its end-grain wood construction has an anti-microbial design that should help keep your cooking space germ free.
+Secondly, it doesn't simply rely on its heft to stay in place; this board comes with little rubber "feet", which minimize any chance of it slipping around.
+Its hardwood construction is more knife-friendly than other bamboo options and we loved the deep juice groove that is deep enough to keep even the messiest jobs from spilling onto the counter.
+Neither overwhelmingly large nor to too small to be useful, our testers found the dimensions to be pretty ideal.
+This is a beautiful addition to any kitchen.

-Its primary downside is its price, as it costs nearly double of other high-end hardwood boards and several times more than many bamboo or plastic products.
-This other downside is it doesn't disappear in your kitchen as easily as more slender models.
+Its primary downside is its price, as it costs nearly double the price of other high-end hardwood boards and several times more than many bamboo or plastic products.
+The other downside is its lack of storability.
 At 1.5 inches thick and roughly 10 pounds, this board will feel hefty for folks that are used to thinner bamboo or plastic boards or for those with limited storage.

 The Epicurean is versatile, easy-to-clean, and boasts a low profile design.
 It's made of an ultra-hard composite material that resists warping and is incredibly durable; it held up better than any other composite or plastic material we tested.
-No cuts mean fewer places bacteria can hide; also, unlike nearly all of its wood counterparts, it is dishwasher safe for easy cleanup.
+One of the primary advantages of the hard cutting surface is that over time, the board will have fewer gouges in its surface, offering fewer places for bacteria to hide.
+Additionally, unlike nearly all of its wood counterparts, it is dishwasher safe, making for an easy cleanup.
 Another plus is that due to the material being strong, this board is impressively thin, and disappears in your cabinet when not in use.

-This downsides are mostly related to its hard material.
-While it's ultra-tough, it's a harsher surface for your knives.
+The downsides are mostly related to its hard material.
+While it's ultra-tough, regular cutting on such a hard surface will dull your knives at a much faster rate.
 With that said, this model is far more durable, anti-microbial, and thinner than many plastic models and only a little less knife-friendly than plastics or Bamboo options.
 The Epicurean is perfect for those not wanting to deal with the bulk and maintenance required of a hardwood model but still want something longer lasting than plastic.

-There has been a significant increase in the number of bamboo models over the last decade, and the reasons are as plentiful as the options.
-Many bamboo boards share the same positive characteristics as their hardwood counterparts, such as being naturally anti-microbial, durable, thinner, lighter, and significantly less expensive.
+In recent years there has been a noticeable increase in the number of bamboo models offered on the market.
+The reasons behind this proliferation are as plentiful as the options.
+Many bamboo boards share the same positive characteristics as their hardwood counterparts, such as being naturally anti-microbial and durable but are also thinner, lighter, and significantly less expensive.
 After directly comparing several of the highest-rated and most popular bamboo models, the Green Chef was our review team's favorite.
 It resisted staining and splintering better than any other bamboo option and was thinner and easier to store.

 If you are after the best flexible cutting surface, look no further than the IMEKO TPU.
-While a little spendy, we think nearly anyone with a passion for cooking will appreciate this board; it will complement their primary board for particularly messy and more bacteria-ridden jobs, such as cutting raw chicken.
-This is because the IMEKO is easy to clean, as it is very easy to wipe down and is dishwasher safe.
+While it's on the pricey side, we think any serious home cook will appreciate this board.
+It makes a terrific complement to a primary board that you don't want to use for particularly messy and more bacteria-ridden jobs, such as cutting raw chicken.
+The IMEKO is easy to clean, as it is very easy to wipe down and is dishwasher safe.
 It also resists getting cut up significantly longer than any plastic cutting board we tested, either hard or soft.
 It doesn't get deep cuts, limiting places for bacteria to grow, and allowing your run-of-the-mill dishwasher to clean it thoroughly.

 While we absolutely love this model as a secondary board, a few key aspects keep it from being our review team's pick for an all-around board.
 It doesn't tend to stay in place as well as some, and has a tendency to stain.
-However, while it's not our first choice for a kitchen's primary cutting surface, it's an easy-to-clean option for poultry or any other flexible cleaning surface.
+However, while it's not our first choice for a kitchen's primary cutting surface, it's an easy-to-clean option for poultry or any other messy kitchen job.

 With a seemingly endless number of plastic boards available, it can be hard to decipher which to buy.
 After carefully considering and testing dozens of cutting boards, there were two plastic models that stood out above the rest: the HOMWE Kitchen 3-Piece Set and the OXO Good Grips Carving and Cutting Board.
 While we think both of these models are well designed and solid, the HOMWE edged out the OXO to be our favorite plastic board.
 Three great sizes provide plenty of versatility, and all our testers loved the rubberized pads to help keep it in place.
 The textured surface proved to be more blade friendly than many other plastic options, and the plastic itself was tough and durable.
 We appreciate that it's dishwasher safe, and its handles make pulling it out of deep cabinets as easy as it gets.